Information about Light Therapy

 Register here to get your invitation to office hours, a weekly light therapy education conference call: https://dr336.isrefer.com/go/OH/a185/

 Board of Advanced Natural Health Sciences

-I came across light therapy (formally known as photobiomodulation in the medical community) in 2017.
-I utilized the inLight Medical Systems to help with pain, muscle stiffness, and muscle spasms and as a way to increase circulation to localized areas of my body, therefore, giving my body a better chance to heal itself.
+I came across light therapy (formally known as photobiomodulation in the scientific and medical communities) in 2017.
+I utilized a pad-based system to help with pain, muscle stiffness, and muscle spasms and as a way to increase circulation to localized areas of my body, giving my body a better chance to heal itself.
 When I saw the great results I had, my family tried it as well with similar success.
-Being the curious nerd that I am, I had to figure out why and how it worked which led me to seek the education that allowed me to become a certified light therapist.
-I also use it regularly on my aging cats and dogs and my husband and parents also use light therapy regularly.
-You may have heard of light therapy for season affective disorder (SAD), but light also stimulates other physiological processes in the body.
-If you have ever heard of "cold laser therapy" for pain management and helping the body to heal itself, these devices work in a similar way.
+Being the curious person that I am, I had to figure out how and why it worked which led me to seek the education that allowed me to become a certified light therapist.
+Since then, the learning hasn't stopped as I enjoy keeping up with the many medical studies being published on pubmed.gov and the many learning opportunities offered by Photonic Therapy Institute.

 The most commonly used statement in our house regarding body issues is: